Jonathan talks to Brad's daughter Anna about her can-do mindset and review Monday's episode with Anthony.

 On last week's Friday round-up, David shared how he gets his cell phone insurance for free through the Uber credit card.

 Community member JB commented more information about how to get cell phone insurance for free through a credit card.
-Specifically, the Chase Ink Business Preferred card offers free cell phone insurance if you use the card to pay for your cell phone bill.
+Specifically, the Ink Business Preferred Credit Card offers free cell phone insurance if you use the card to pay for your cell phone bill.

 The Ink Business Preferred Credit Card is one of our favorite cards due to its amazing travel rewards bonus.
 However, this is just another feature that makes the card great!